WorkSpaceMan/jxp/docs/api.md

 If you go beyond the total number of pages, you will get an empty `data` array.

+*Note* If you have more than 100,000 items in your collection, `count` will return as -1, else doing a full-dataset filtered count becomes too expensive and can cause serious performance issues.

 ### Populating

 This is one of the most useful features of this API.
 You can automatically populate the results with linked objects.